Now let me blow your mind! Try to wrap your head around this.

 BUT WAIT - THERE'S MORE

-Mark has had a theory for a very long time.
-We know from Albert Einstein that time and space are relative and therefore are not constant.
-Affecting one affects and changes the other.
-Gravity warps space and also affects time.
-Speed also affects time.
-Time runs slower wherever gravity is strongest.
-This is because gravity curves space-time.
-Also, the faster the relative velocity between two people or places, the greater the time dilation between one another.
-The rate of time diminishes to zero as one approaches the speed of light.
-This effect is not linear.
-It is exponential.
-For sufficiently high speeds this effect is dramatic.
 For example, a persons perceived one year of travel near the speed of light might correspond to ten years of time on Earth.
-That said, our time here on earth is influenced by speed because, as you now know, we are traveling through space at somewhere around 2+ million miles per hour.
-So we can see that our perceived time is slower than the time of something standing still in space.
+That said, our time here on earth is influenced by speed because, as you know, we are traveling through space at somewhere around 2+ million miles per hour.
+So we can see that our perceived time is slower, about 0.5% slower, than the time of something standing still in space.
 We also know on earth we are influenced by the gravity of the earth, the sun, and the galaxy we are traveling through space in so our perceived time is also slowed by all that gravitational influence.
 This effect is also exponential where higher gravitational influence cause the most dramatic effects.
-Adding up the slowing of our time as a result of our speed and the gravity that is influencing us means that our perceived time is slower than actual time in space without these influences.
+Adding up the slowing of our time resulting from our speed and the gravity that is influencing us means that our perceived time is slower than actual time in space without these influences.
 So, when we look out into the universe, we see the universe not only expanding but speeding up (accelerating) because our time is running slower than what we are looking at.
 Therefore, Mark doubts that the speed of galaxies in the universe are accelerating away from one another as scientist's have speculated.
 The universe is expanding, maybe, but not accelerating.
-Mark has been preaching this concept for years.
-Some think this concept is genius a most think it is nuts.
+Mark has been mulling over this concept for years.
+Some think this concept has merit and many think it is nuts.
 What do you think?

 Moving on - they say the H0liCOW estimate puts the Hubble constant at about 71.9 kilometers (44.7 miles) per second per megaparsec (one megaparsec equals about 3.3 million light-years).
 In 2001, Dr. Wendy Freedman determined space to expand at 72 kilometers per second per megaparsec - roughly 3.3 million light years - meaning that for every 3.3 million light years further away from the earth you are, the matter where you are, is moving away from earth 72 kilometers a second faster.
 In 2015, another team, using observations of the cosmic microwave background, determined the rate was 67.8 kilometers per second per megaparsec.
 Time dilation in a gravitational field is equal to time dilation in far space, due to a speed that is needed to escape that gravitational field.
-Here is the proof: